Become a Yoast SEO pro:

 Start your Yoast SEO journey with the first-time configuration

-In the first-time configuration, you’ll be asked if your website is about you or an organization you represent.
-We’re highlighting this because the information you fill in here is used in Google’s Knowledge Graph.
+For example, in the second step, you’ll be asked if your website is about you or an organization you represent.
+This is relevant because the information you fill in here is used in Google’s Knowledge Graph.
 What is a Knowledge Graph, you ask?
 It is the block of information you often see on the right-hand side of the search results when you search for a company or person.
 So make sure to fill in all the fields you can in this step to provide Google with this information and increase your chances of a Knowledge Graph.
+But the first-time configuration also improves your site’s technical settings with SEO data optimization and asks for your social media profiles to help Google understand these belong to the same person or company.
+If you want more help getting Yoast SEO configured correctly for your site, check out the help article on how to use the first-time configuration.

 • Outputs structured data for your pages, helping Google understand them even better.